Aston Villa vs Tottenham predictions, team news, betting tips, odds and Bet Builder

 Tottenham have won a game, Roberto de Zerbi has brought belated defensive steel into their armory and Aston Villa are in the middle of a European semi-final that has to be something of a distraction.

-All three facts are positives from a Tottenham standpoint for this Sunday night showdown at Villa Park, a game with colossal implications at either end of the table.
+All three facts are positives from a Tottenham standpoint for this showdown at Villa Park, a game with colossal implications at either end of the table.

 There is a glimmer of belief around Spurs after last week's entirely unconvincing 1-0 win at relegated Wolves, and Villa are in a minor lull after a pair of 1-0 defeats of their own, one at Fulham in the Premier League, the other at Nottingham Forest in the Europa League.